PostHog/posthog.com/contents/tutorials/nextjs-ab-tests.md

 Many of the features of Next.js optimize for creating the best possible user experience.
 It automates and abstracts functionality like static page generation, image loading optimization, and optional server-side rendering, allowing you to focus on the content of your app.

-A/B tests are a way to make sure this content is as good as possible.
-A/B tests are comparing two or more variations of content on an audience against a goal.
-The winner is the one who achieves the goal the best and then used to improve everyone's experience.
+A/B tests are a way to make sure this content performs as well as possible.
+A/B tests involve comparing two or more variations against a goal.
+The winner is the one which achieves the goal best and is then used to improve everyone's experience.

 PostHog’s experimentation tool makes this entire process simple.
 This tutorial shows you how to build a basic Next.js app, add PostHog to it, and finally set up and run an A/B test experiment.